Caous/DesignPatternsStrategy/README.md

 # DesignPatternsStrategy
-Project with finalidade in show the Desing Pattern and Implementation
+Project with finalidade in show the Design Pattern Strategy and Implementation